oubino/locpix/README.rst

 .. code-block:: console

-   (locpix-env) $ preprocess -i path/to/input/data -c path/to/config/file -o path/to/project/directory
+   preprocess -i path/to/input/data -c path/to/config/file -o path/to/project/directory

 Optionally we can add: